 The new, GED began last January, 2014.
 If you started your test last year and did not finish, you must completely take the new one.
 The new tests are online but taken at the Testing Center.
 There are now four tests instead of five, and they reflect national Common Core State Standards.

 You can find preparatory materials online at https://ged.com or consider taking courses through Shoreline's preparatory GED classes,

 Each portion of four-part test costs $30 for a total of $120.
 If you miss your appointment, the required advance-registration fee is not refundable.
 Advance registration, payment and scheduling is required.

 |Social Studies||1 hr 30 min|

-Testing takes place Monday-Thursday, except on holidays or in the event of the campus closing due to inclement weather.
+Testing are usually provided Monday - Friday, except for holidays, final exams or other special exceptions.
 It is unlikely that a person can take all tests in one day.
 Please check the test schedule.

 You must present an official, government-issued photo ID that verifies name, signature and birth date.

-All materials needed for testing will be provided.
+All materials for the GED tests are provided by the Testing Center.
+You may not use your own.
 Personal items need to be left at home or placed in our small storage lockers before testing.
 Personal items include backpacks, hats, coats, jackets, sweaters, electronics (cell phones, pagers, CD players, iPods, cameras), and watches.

 Those requiring special accommodations due to disabilities or other factors can call 206-546-4608 for more information or send e-mail to email@example.com.
 Assistance may also be available through the Office of Special Services, 206-546-4545 or 206-546-4520 (TTY), firstname.lastname@example.org.